ShahriyarK/js-test-project/README.md

+**Objective**
 *The recipe app should fetch recipes and displays them as cards on a web page*
 Features:
 1. Users searches by recipe name.
 2. The app fetches the recipe and displays it in a card
 3. Each card displays recipe name, ingredients and image.
 4. Users can click on a button on recipe card to view the full recipe and its instructions.

-List of api keys that can be used in case, daily limit of 150 is reached:
+List of api keys that can be used in case the daily limit of 150 hits is reached:
 1. const apiKey = '03c16dff40a94fb38083740aae95e62e';
 2. const apiKey = '5618568abf454ca5994063601ebc4ba2';
 3. const apiKey = '861f6306dc7b4b6aa5a0a457bfe0e967';
 4. const apiKey = '19088892fbf842ec94bf493e139bb3af';

 **About the Code**